 Note: This page contains information about the side effects of rosiglitazone.
 Some of the dosage forms included on this document may not apply to the brand name Avandia.

 Not all side effects for Avandia may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to rosiglitazone: oral tablet

-Along with its needed effects, rosiglitazone (the active ingredient contained in Avandia) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by rosiglitazone (the active ingredient contained in Avandia).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking rosiglitazone:Less common
+You should check with your doctor immediately if any of these side effects occur when taking rosiglitazone:Less common

 - Abdominal or stomach pain